parse-community/Governance/README.md

 ## Overview

 This is a meritocratic, consensus-based community project.
-Anyone with an interest in welcome to contribute and participate in decision making.
+Anyone with an interest is welcome to contribute and participate in decision making.
 This document describes how to participate and earn merit within the community.

 ## Roles and Responsibilities